These are current opportunities to participate in research projects at QCIDD.

 We want to find out

-• what you like
+• what happens

-• what you don't like
+• what good health means to you

 • what we should change